 Sabrina Merage Foundation

-The Sabrina Merage Foundation was established in 2008 with the mission to promote tolerance of diversity through education and social venture partnerships.
+The Sabrina Merage Foundation was established in 2008 to build bridges between diverse societies through educational programs for young people to promote tolerance and diversity.

-Through these partnerships and cutting-edge initiatives, the foundation aims to mitigate anti-Semitism and other forms of bigotry that have continued to breed hatred and misunderstanding throughout the world.
+Through strategic social venture partnerships and cutting-edge initiatives, the Foundation brings people together to mitigate anti-Semitism and other forms of bigotry that breed hatred and misunderstanding throughout the world.

-Through the lens of these three objectives, the organization challenges itself and partners to find progressive solutions to address the problems of intolerance faced by adolescents and young adults.
+Through the lens of these three objectives, the Foundation finds progressive solutions to address the problems of intolerance faced by adolescents and young adults.

-To this end, the Sabrina Merage Foundation deploys its resources in collaboration with partners to achieve significant results and sustained impact.
+To this end, the Sabrina Merage Foundation deploys its resources in collaboration with partners to achieve significant results and sustained impact, ultimately leading to a more peaceful world.

 David & Laura Merage Foundation